Ben Gummer: Railways

 Gummer lobbied the Chancellor of the Exchequer for £500 million of investment into East Anglia's railways, along with Norwich North MP Chloe Smith and Witham MP Priti Patel, and has called for caps on rail fare increases.

-Waterfront

-In March 2013 Gummer backed a call to improve the Ipswich waterfront suggesting Ipswich Borough Council used money raised by selling the Portman Road stadium to Ipswich Town F.C.
-The derelict waterfront land and was split into 5 sections and in some cases ownership was unclear.
-Borough council leader David Ellesmere strongly supported the idea of compulsory purchase but expected clearance and regeneration work to cost over £1m.

-In September 2013, the Borough Council approved an application to have the ground registered as an Asset of Community Value, which would allow a grace period of six months for the local community to raise money to buy the ground before the Borough Council could sell it to another owner.

 After politics

 In January 2018, Gummer joined McKinsey & Company, and the Blavatnik School of Government at Oxford University.
 As of June 2018, he had not spoken in public since the 2017 election.

 Personal life

 Gummer is married to Sarah Langford, a barrister in criminal and family law.
 They have two sons.